What is a DEX Aggregator?

 GeckoTerminal DEX Aggregator

 GeckoTerminal is a popular DEX aggregator that tracks tokens trading on decentralized exchanges (DEXs), supplying information on price, trading volume, liquidity and more.
-It currently tracks cryptocurrencies across more than 100 chains and 700 decentralized exchanges (DEX), including Uniswap, Sushi, Pancakeswap, Curve, Balancer and more.
+It currently tracks cryptocurrencies across more than 200 chains and 1,400 decentralized exchanges (DEX), including Uniswap, Sushi, Pancakeswap, Curve, Balancer and more.

-In today’s guide, we’ll explore how to leverage GeckoTerminal DEX data API to fetch token trade information through its RESTful JSON endpoints.
+In today’s guide, we’ll explore how to leverage GeckoTerminal API to fetch token trade information through its RESTful JSON endpoints.
 With just one API call, developers and traders can fetch price, market data and historical OHLC charts.
 The endpoints we'll be covering in this guide are mapped on the GeckoTerminal front-end, accordingly:

 Let's dive in!

-How to Access On-Chain Data for Tokens Traded on DEXs
+How to Access Onchain Data for Tokens Traded on DEXs

 Access on-chain data for DEX-traded tokens through CoinGecko API's on-chain DEX data endpoints.
 Depending on what data you’re looking for, you can specify a contract address for specific pools, retrieve top or latest pools on a network, or get the latest pools across all networks.